Emese92/the-early-birdie/README.md

 ## User Stories
 - As a Site User I can choose from available times and dates for a booking so that is reserved for when I need it to be
-- As a Site User I can request a booking so that reservation is progressed
+- As a Site User I can request a booking so that my reservation is progressed
 - As a Site User I can create, read, update and delete bookings so that I can manage my reservation
 - As a Site Admin I can approve or disapprove bookings so that I can manage availability
 - As a Site User I can receive confirmation about my booking so that I am assured it has been approved